mantisbt-plugins/ServerFiles/README.md

 ![Editor Page](res/editor.png)

-## Future Maybes
+## Todos

-- Support for marking a file read-only
+- [ ] Support for marking a file read-only
-- Support for re-ordering display of files
+- [ ] Support for re-ordering display of files
+- [ ] Support for granting access to files by Mantis access level
+- [ ] Support for granting access to files by user